RichLewis007/show-excluded-and-ignored/README.md

 ## Status

 Core scanning workflow, rule loading, and results interactions are in place.
+Performance optimizations ensure smooth operation with large datasets (nodes with 500+ children).
 Refer to `docs/program-specifications.md` for the roadmap and planned milestones.
+Refer to `docs/debugging-performance-issues.md` for performance troubleshooting guidance.